 Iron restriction-limiting iron in excess of one's need-is clearly an important consideration in ulcerative colitis.
 When in excess, iron can harm the cells that line the colon and strengthen the numbers and virulence of pathogenic bacteria.
-You need to put the feasibility of dietary and supplemental iron restriction on your list of topics to discuss with your physician.
-Limiting your exposure to iron may give you an edge in your battle against ulcerative colitis.
-In my view, it is time (past time) to employ iron restriction as a strategy in the battle against this disease.
+It looks as though you need to put the feasibility of dietary and supplemental iron restriction on your list of topics to discuss with your physician.
+Limiting exposure to iron may give you an edge in your battle against ulcerative colitis.
+In my view, it is time (past time) to employ iron restriction as a strategy in the battle against this disease, as circumstances allow.

-Previous studies have shown that a reduction of intestinal iron sulfate content ameliorates the inflammatory activity in the gut lumen and that modification of iron homeostasis exerts anti-inflammatory effects by reducing local radical formation.
+"Previous studies have shown that a reduction of intestinal iron sulfate content ameliorates the inflammatory activity in the gut lumen and that modification of iron homeostasis exerts anti-inflammatory effects by reducing local radical formation."
 (Weiss, 2013)